 Estheticians are skin care specialists who perform treatments such as facials, sugar scrubs, chemical peels and waxing.
-They are licensed only to work on the epidermis layer of the skin.
+They are licensed to only work on the epidermis layer of the skin.

-In recent years, continuing education for estheticians has increased as more people are looking to learn treatments like laser hair removal, radiofrequency skin tightening, acne reduction and more!
+In recent years, continuing education for estheticians has increased as more people are looking to learn treatments like laser hair removal, skin tightening, acne reduction and more!

-Reasons Estheticians Should Continue Their Education
+Why Estheticians Should Continue Their Education

 - More job opportunities